captinc/CercubeDarkMode/README.md

 3. `cd ./CercubeDarkMode-master`
 4. `make package`

-A .deb will now be in the "CercubeDarkMode-master" folder
+A .deb will now be in the "CercubeDarkMode-master/packages" folder

 # License
 Please do not repackage my tweak, call it your own, and then redistribute it.
 You can use **individual** parts of my code for your own **non-commercial** projects.
 There is **no** warranty for this project.
 If you have any questions, [PM me on reddit](https://reddit.com/u/captinc37/)